smartdevicelink/sdl_evolution/proposals/nnnn-mobile-hash-managment.md

 ## Motivation

 With the addition of the manager layer, hashes have become significantly more difficult to use.
 While hashes can be sent and the data will resume on the system, the manager-layer does not know this and cannot restore the data that is currently in use.
-This may cause bugs or for data to be resent wholesale that merely needs to be updated.
+This may cause bugs or for data to be resent in its entirety that merely needs to be updated.

 ## Proposed solution